keisku/dd-span-generator/README.md

 # dd-span-generator

-dd-span-generator generates Datadog spans until it is killed.
+dd-span-generator generates Datadog spans for debugging until it is killed.